nf-core/eager/docs/output.md

 ### DeDup

 You will receive output for each _library_.
-This means that if you use TSV input and have one library sequenced over multiple lanes merging, you will get mapping statistics of all lanes of the library in one value.
+This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes of the library in one value.

 #### Background